stephenlepisto/designpatternexamples/README.md

 `--help` option.
 For example: `c\release\DesignPatternExamples_c.exe Flyweight`).

 # Known Issues (all on Ubuntu Linux v22.04)
-- C
-  - The full path to the libAdapter_BackEnd.so is hardcoded into the DesignPatternExamples_c executable.
-It can be run after being built but it cannot be installed.
-- C++
-  - The full path to the libAdapter_BackEnd.so is hardcoded into the DesignPatternExamples_cpp executable.
-It can be run after being built but it cannot be installed.
 - Python
   - Flyweight can be skipped only with the Enter key.
   - Doxygen might produce two warnings: